Cottage Cheese Cookie Dough

 • Blend ingredients on high until cottage cheese is a smooth consistency.

 • Transfer to a medium sized bowl and stir in protein powder, almond flour and chocolate chips.
 Mix until thoroughly combined.
-Taste test and add more maple syrup if you want it sweeter or more almond flour if you want a thicker texture.
+Taste test and add more maple syrup if you want it sweeter or more almond flour if you prefer a thicker texture.

 Notes